nvieira-mcgill/alala/docs/index.rst

      >>> finalrawdata.make_stacks()

-Will copy all raw data to the stack directory, save lists of the files in each filter in text files, initiate IRAF via the script `stack.py`, and produce stacks for each filter.
-These files will all have the form `H_stack_20181106.fits`, where the "H" and "20181106" are the filter and date, respectively.
+Will copy all raw data to the stack directory, save lists of the files in each filter in text files, initiate IRAF via the script ``stack.py``, and produce stacks for each filter.
+These files will all have the form ``H_stack_20181106.fits``, where the "H" and "20181106" are the filter and date, respectively.
 If we only care about one or more of the filters, e.g. J and H,

      >>> finalrawdata.make_stacks("J", "H")

 Will produce only those we care about. **Note:** IRAF has a limit on the number of files it can stack, and may crash if you try and stack too many images at once.
 If this is the case, consider stacking in batches and then stacking those stacks.
-To now extract the `Stack` object:
+To now extract the ``Stack`` object:

      >>> j = finalrawdata.extract_stack("J")

 Note that, if you try to extract a stack before it has been made, the stack will automatically be produced.
-A stack object can also be initialized directly:
+A Stack object can also be initialized directly:

      >>> j = alala.Stack(finaldatadir, workingdir, filt="J")